bastibe/python-soundfile/README.rst

 has a specific sample rate, data format and a set number of channels.

-If a file is opened, it is kept open for as long as the SoundFile object exists and closes when the object is garbage collected.
-Use the ``close()`` method or the context manager to close the file
+If a file is opened, it is kept open for as long as the SoundFile object exists.
+The file closes when the object is garbage collected, but you should use the ``close()`` method or the context manager to close the file explicitly:
-explicitly:

 .. code:: python